Free growth mindset activities for children

 Whether someone has a fixed or growth mindset will have a significant impact on their success and future happiness.

 So, how to you go about teaching a concept like growth mindset to kids?

-Thankfully it is possible and I’m going to share some growth mindset activities that will help you to do just that.
+Thankfully it is possible to teach kids to have a growth mindset and I’m going to share some growth mindset activities that will help you to do just that.

 Carol Dweck, a Stanford University Professor and her colleagues have spent a lot of time researching growth mindset.